 - Pause squat

-The low bar squat is considered a hip-dominant movement and will use more muscles of the posterior chain, such as the spinal erectors and glutes.
+The low bar squat or basic squat is one of the most common variations you’ll see in a gym.
+It is considered a hip-dominant movement and will use more muscles of the posterior chain, such as the spinal erectors and glutes.

 You will place the barbell a few inches lower on the back.
-So rather than resting the bar on your upper traps, you'll place the at the top of your rear delt.
+So rather than resting the bar on your upper traps, you'll place it at the top of your rear delt.

 With a low bar squat, you'll have slightly more forward torso lean.
-In this position, you’ll be hinging from your hips more, and flexing into your knees less.
+You'll hinge from your hips more and flex into your knees less in this position.

-This is not to say that your quads aren’t working at the bottom of the squat.
-It’s just likely that they’re not working as hard as other squat variations that require more forward knee bend in the hole.
+This is not to say that your quads don’t work at the bottom of the squat.
+They don’t work as hard as other squat variations requiring more forward knee bend in the hole.

-The low bar squat is considered the default powerlifting squat because you are able to lift more weight on a one rep max squat.
-This is because your quads will get maxed out eventually, and you'll need to shift the loading demands to the posterior chain, which isn’t operating at ‘full capacity' in other squat variations.
+The low bar squat is the default powerlifting squat because you can lift more weight on a one rep max squat.
+This is because your quads will get maxed out eventually, and you'll need to shift the loading demands to the posterior chain, which doesn’t operate at ‘full capacity' in other squat variations.

-If you want to read more about low bar squatting and why it’s advantageous you can read my article where should you put the bar when squatting.
+If you want to read more about low bar squatting and its advantages, check out my article on where you should put the bar when squatting.

 The high bar squat is considered a knee-dominant movement and will require your quads to work much harder.